-o make a personal appeal that adequate provision be made for the segregation of all the high-grade men-I defective or feeble-minded children," said the superintendent, Dr McNairy, in his annual report to the rustees.
-"I honestly believe that if for a period of two or three generations, mental defective men and women were prevented by segregation or sterilization from propagating, mental deficiency would be very materially decreased; and if all the mental defectives were segregated sterilized, in a period of 100 years mental deficiency and insanity would be almost wholly eliminated. high-grade mental defective child to he casual observer is apparently not far from normal; physically many of them appear normal many of them are good-looking and but for their mental defects would get along well in the world.
+"For the sake of posterity, I want to make a personal appeal that adequate provision be made for the segregation of all the high-grade mental defective or feeble-minded children," said the superintendent, Dr. McNairy, in his annual report to the trustees.
+"I honestly believe that if for a period of two or three generations, mental defective men and women were prevented by segregation or sterilization from propagating, nental deficiency would be very materially decreased; and if all the men tal defectives were segregated sterilized, in a period of 100 years mental deficiency and insanity would be almost wholly eliminated.
+The high-grade mental defective child to the casual observer is apparently not far from normal; physically many of them appear normal many of them are good-looking and but for their mental defects would get along well in the world.
 They usually raise large families.
-Heredity is regarded as a tremendous factor in the causation of all mental defection.
-Statistics show that at least 65 per cent of all mental defective children ome from mental defective parents."
+Heredity is regarded as a tremendous factor in the causa tion of all mental defection.
+Statistics show that at least 65 per cent of all mental defective children come from mental defective parents."
 A smaller number, probably two per cent., come from traumatism; possibly five per cent. from diseases of the brain and other diseases.
 "We have no right to allow the defects of this generation to be stamped upon the children of coming generations when we have the power to prohibit and control."

 Dr. McNairy reviewed the work of the school for the feeble-minded since its opening in the summer of 1914, and dwelt upon the need for immediate enlargement of its facilities.
 Statistics were given of the work in the institution, including the school, which has a faculty of three literary and one music teacher.
-The form, dairy and industrial depart-Norfolk, Dec.
-14.-How I. C. Lev- the children has been wonderful," he
+The farm, dairy and industrial departments have each been gratifyingly successful.
+"The progress made by the children has been wonderful," he